IPH-Technologies-Pvt-Ltd/Product-Details-iOS/README.md

-# Product Details Page in Swift
+# Product Previwer Page in Swift

-This is a basic Product Details Page implemented in Swift for iOS applications.
+This is a basic Product Previwer Page implemented in Swift for iOS applications.
 This page displays the details of a product such as its name, description, price, and an image.

 ## Features